Anglo-Saxon Religion - An Introduction for Kids

 The Anglo-Saxons were not Christians, they were Pagans.
 They worshipped many different gods (many of them were German versions of the same gods worshipped by the Vikings in Scandinavia), such as Woden, Thunor, Frige and more.

 The Anglo-Saxons continued Pagan worship for many years, until the Pope in Rome decided to send Christian Monks over to Britain.
-The Monks were to spread the word about their religion and it wasn’t long before the Anglo-Saxons had converted to Christianity.
+The Monks spread the word about Christian religion and it wasn’t long before they had converted the Anglo-Saxons.